How to manage pods in SynetoOS 5

 • Alerting and notifications for proactive issue resolution.

-• Integration with Serenity or third-party platforms for comprehensive monitoring.
+• Integration with SerenITy or third-party platforms for comprehensive monitoring.

 List pods and statuses